vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 1-6 q. by HV II 831; (2) Vi.
 Dh.
 III.
 155. 1-7.
 Ayurvrata-(1) Applying sandalwood paste to Sambhu and

-Keśava; for one year; at end gift of cow with jar of water; KKV 442 ( 12th among saștivratas ); (2) on Full Moon day; worship of Lakṣmi and Visnu; fast and gifts to brāhmaṇas
+Keśava; for one year; at end gift of cow with jar of water; KKV 442 ( 12th among saștivratas ); (2) on Full Moon day; worship of Lakṣmi and Viṣṇu; fast and gifts to brāhmaṇas

 and to young married ladies; HV II.
 227-229 ( from Gar).
 Ayuḥsankrāntivrata-On Saṅkrānti day; worship of the Sun;